-\begin{section}{Conclusion and Future Work} In this article, we present a novel Directed-Distributed Alternating Direction Method of Multipliers (DC-DistADMM) algorithm to solve a constrained multi-agent optimization problem, where the global objective function is the sum $\tilde{f}(x) = \sum_{i=1}^n \tilde{f}_i(x)$ of $n$ convex functions, with convex private constraints.
-The proposed algorithm is to the best of our knowledge is the first ADMM based algorithm to solve distributed optimization problems over directed graphs.
-The DC-DistADMM combines the techniques used in dual optimization methods along with the ideas in the average consensus literature.
-In the DC-DistADMM algorithm, each agent solves a local constrained convex optimization problem and utilizes a finite-time ``approximate" algorithm to update its estimate of the optimal solution.
-We establish that the proposed DC-DistADMM algorithm converges at a rate of $O(1/k)$ when the individual functions are convex but not-necessarily differentiable.
-We further proved a linear rate of convergence for the DC-DistADMM algorithm when the global objective function is strongly convex and smooth.
-The proposed DC-DistADMM algorithm eliminates the optimization step involving the global variable in the standard ADMM setup and replaces it with a less computation intensive $\varepsilon$-consensus protocol which makes it more suitable for distributed multi-agent systems.
-To show the efficacy of the DC-DistADMM algorithm we present results of numerical simulations of solving a constrained $\ell_1$ regularized distributed logistic regression problem.
-We further demonstrate the superior performance of the DC-DistADMMM algorithm over the state-of-the-art methods in the literature in solving a distributed least squares problem in terms of both CPU time and number of iterations required to reach a residual many orders smaller while not imposing significant communication requirements as the rest of the proposed methods.
-Extension of the DC-DistADMM algorithmic framework to networks with time-delays in communication \cite{prakash2019distributed} between the agents and time-varying connectivity among the agents \cite{saraswat2019distributed} is a future work of this article.
+\begin{section}{Conclusion and Future Work} In this article, a novel Directed-Distributed Alternating Direction Method of Multipliers ($\D$) algorithm is presented to solve constrained multi-agent optimization problems with local linear equality, inequality and set constraints over general directed graphs.
+Moreover, the algorithm is suited for distributed synthesis.
+The proposed algorithm, to the best of authors' knowledge, is the first ADMM based algorithm to solve (un)constrained distributed optimization problems over directed graphs.
+The $\D$ algorithm combines techniques used in Lagrangian dual based optimization methods along with the ideas in the average consensus literature.
+In the $\D$ algorithm, each agent solves a local constrained convex optimization problem and utilizes a finite-time $\varepsilon$-consensus algorithm to update its estimate of the optimal solution.
+The proposed $\D$ algorithm enjoys provable rate of convergence guarantees: (i) a $O(1/k)$ rate of convergence when the individual functions are convex but not-necessarily differentiable, (ii) a geometric decrease to arbitrary small neighborhood of the optimal solution when the objective functions are smooth and restricted strongly convex at the optimal solution.
+The proposed $\D$ algorithm eliminates the optimization step involving a primal variable in the standard ADMM setup and replaces it with a less computation intensive $\varepsilon$-consensus protocol which makes it more suitable for distributed multi-agent systems.
+To show the efficacy of the $\D$ algorithm numerical simulation results comparing the performance of the $\D$ algorithm with the existing state-of-the-art algorithms in the literature of solving constrained and unconstrained distributed optimization problems are presented.
+A comparison of the $\D$ algorithm and two existing algorithms in the literature utilizing multiple consensus steps is also provided.
+Extension of the $\D$ algorithmic framework to networks with time-delays in communication \cite{prakash2019distributed} between the agents and time-varying connectivity among the agents \cite{saraswat2019distributed} is a future work of this article. \end{section}